Updated statistics on coronavirus infected in Moscow

-641 new cases of coronavirus infection were recorded in Moscow per day.
-The total number of infected in the capital is 263,059.
-The updated data was published on Tuesday, September 1, on the website stopcoronavirus.rf…
+During the day, 690 new cases of coronavirus infection were recorded in Moscow.
+The total number of infected in the capital is 264 374.
+The updated data was published on Thursday, September 3, on the website stopcoronavirus.rf…

-In the Moscow region, there are 156 new cases of coronavirus infection per day.
-The total number of infected people in the region is 68 379.
-More than 50 thousand people have recovered, and only 1193 deaths were recorded.
+There are 163 new cases of coronavirus infection in the Moscow region.
+The total number of infected people in the region is 68,700.
+Of this number, 52,051 are recovered, and only 1204 deaths have been recorded.

 In Russia, the number of cases of COVID-19 has exceeded a million people.
-Over the past day, the number of infected has increased by 4729.
-Over the entire time, 815 705 patients have recovered.
-Died 17,299 people.
+Over the past day, the number of infected has increased by 4995.
+For all the time 826 935 patients have been cured.
+17,528 people died.

-On August 19, the Deputy Mayor of Moscow Vladimir Efimov said that at the moment the authorities are not going to resume restrictive measures due to the coronavirus, including the self-isolation regime.
-According to Efimov, there are no prerequisites for a decision yet.
+On August 23, Moscow Mayor Sergei Sobyanin said that Moscow has a good coronavirus situation in terms of stability.
+At the same time, he believes that the problem will persist until the start of mass vaccination – while about 700 new cases of infection will still be detected daily.

 Even more interesting in our “Classmates”… Subscribe!